CareFlight: Awards and Contracts

 CareFlight received the 1998 Award for Aviation Safety Excellence in the AOC category.

+In 2006, NSW Ambulance awarded its helicopter contract to CHC Australia, citing safety and compliance concerns with CareFlight’s fleet (FlightGlobal).
+CareFlight staff protested the decision, but NSW Health and Ambulance defended the tender, highlighting improved service and safety standards (ABC News).
+A senior doctor expressed how their protest was based on emotions and what their staff were historically familiar with and not the best interest of the community and patient safety (ABC).
+Despite CareFlight claiming their staff would not would move to the new provider they transitioned to CHC’s newer, government-approved AW139 helicopters, ensuring continued emergency care for NSW patients (ABC News).

 In June 2011, the Northern Territory Government announced the award of a ten-year Top End Medical Retrieval Service contract to CareFlight.
 In October of the same year, CareFlight became Australia's only aeromedical provider to be awarded the European Aeromedical Institute (EURAMI) Accreditation for three years, Australia's only provider to hold this.

 CareFlight Today

 Today, CareFlight uses a fleet of helicopters, jet aircraft, turbo-prop planes and road vehicles, across Australia.

 In Sydney, CareFlight's rapid response helicopter, with a specialist doctor and critical care paramedic on board, attend to critically ill or injured patients performing treatments including roadside surgery and blood and plasma transfusions.

 CareFlight retrieves seriously ill and injured patients from outback Northern Territory using helicopters, turbo prop planes and aeromedical jets as part of the Top End Medical Retrieval Service.
 CareFlight has operated this service (TEMRS) under an agreement with the Northern Territory Government since 1 January 2013.
 This agreement followed an open tender in 2011 to provide an integrated aeromedical service in the Top End.

 CareFlight provides helicopter search and rescue services to organisations such as the Australian Maritime Safety Authority and provides pilots, aircrew and engineers to assist organisations such as New South Wales Rural Fire Service manage bushfire threats.
 They also provide critical and emergency care trained doctors to New South Wales Ambulance for fixed wing, rotary wing and road ambulance operations.

 Seriously ill and injured interstate and internationally are treated and transferred via helicopter, turbo prop aeroplanes and jets.
 Patients are also transferred using specially modified road transport vehicles for specialist treatment in major hospitals.